-4.2.9.
+4.2.8.
 Top Level Sequencer

-Depending on the application it may be desirable to be able to change the mode of the circuit according to a predefined sequence without access to the serial interface.
-In order to define different sequences or scenarios a user-programmable state machine called the Top Level Sequencer (herein reffered to as the Sequencer) can automatically control the chip modes.
+Depending on the application, it is desirable to be able to change the mode of the circuit according to a predefined sequence without access to the serial interface.
+In order to define different sequences or scenarios, a user-programmable state machine, called Top Level Sequencer (Sequencer in short), can automatically control the chip modes.